kamranahmedse/developer-roadmap/src/data/courses/sql/chapters/data-definition-language/lessons/primary-key-constraint.md

 type: lesson-challenge
 ---

 In our previous lessons, we learned about various constraints that help maintain data integrity.
-In this lesson, we'll look at two of the most important constraints in SQL: Primary Keys and Foreign Keys.
+In this lesson we will learn about primary keys and how to use them effectively.

 ## Primary Keys